Cal Poly Global Site Tag

 Panetta Congressional Internship Program

-Danielle “Dani” Bello, a fourth-year political science student from San Carlos, CA, will serve as Cal Poly’s 2023 representative to the Panetta Institute Congressional Internship Program.
+Patrick Henry, a third-year student dual majoring in political science and history from Redondo Beach, Calif., will serve as Cal Poly’s 2024 representative to the Panetta Institute Congressional Internship Program.

-After a two-week training period at the Panetta Institute at CSU Monterey Bay, Bello will work in the capitol office of a California congressional representative in Washington, D.C., for 11 weeks in the fall.
+After a two-week training period at the Panetta Institute at CSU Monterey Bay, Henry will work in the Capitol Hill office of a California congressional representative in Washington, D.C., for 11 weeks in the fall.

-Bello is the 23rd Cal Poly student to participate in the Panetta Institute program since 2001.
-She will join 24 other students, all nominated by the presidents of California State University campuses, as well as Dominican University of California, Saint Mary’s College of California and Santa Clara University.
+Henry is the 24th Cal Poly student to participate in the Panetta Institute program since 2001.
+He will join 20 other students, all nominated by the presidents of California State University campuses, as well as two private universities, Saint Mary’s College of California and Santa Clara University.
 The program is open to all academic majors and is recognized as one of the leading internship courses in the nation because of the rigorous training it provides.

 The Panetta Institute covers program costs, including course registration fees, campus services during orientation, air travel and housing in Washington, D.C.
 By covering these expenses, the institute can make the program available to interns from all socioeconomic levels.
 Cal Poly awardees are supported in part through the Ed and Jan Slevin Congressional Internship Endowment.

-In August 2023, the Panetta Institute will begin the 25th annual Congressional Internship Program for students selected from the 23 campuses of the California State University along with three private universities.
-The program runs 13 weeks, beginning with a two-week training session at the Panetta Institute, followed by 11 weeks in Washington, ending in November.
+In August 2024, the Panetta Institute will begin the 26th annual Congressional Internship Program for students selected from the twenty-three campuses of the California State University along with three private universities.
+The program runs thirteen weeks, beginning with a two-week training session at the Panetta Institute, followed by eleven weeks in Washington, ending in November.
 Campuses are invited to choose an outstanding undergraduate (junior or senior) student leader to participate in an extraordinary learning experience held at the Institute and in the nation’s capital.

 Application Process